 Extra security may help reduce your insurance premium substantially.
 Consider fitting an alarm or immobiliser if your car doesn't already have one.

 Quite often car insurance providers will give you a discount for purchasing an insurance policy online.
-For example, new customers are offered a 25% discount* if they buy Australia Post's Gold Comprehensive Car Insurance online on or after 26 March 2015.
+For example, new customers are offered a 15% discount* if they buy Australia Post's Gold Car Insurance online on or after 30 March 2017.

 Avoid car modifications

 Changes you make to your car that are not part of the standard vehicle specification including factory fitted optional extras, such as alloy wheels, can increase your premium.
 Quite often, modifications that enhance the car's performance can increase the likelihood of an accident or theft.

 The higher the excess you're prepared to pay, the lower the premium.
 If you're not concerned about paying for minor repairs, higher excess is a great way to save on car insurance.

 Adding other drivers to your policy may be expensive, especially if they are 25 years or younger.
 If you have young drivers in your family, you may want to consider getting them their own policy.